Freshwater River

 The Freshwater River is the longest river on Stewart Island, the third largest of New Zealand's islands.
-It arises close to the island's northwestern point, from which it is separated by a ridge, and flows southeastward through the Ruggedy Flat for 25 km before reaching the Paterson Inlet on the island's central east coast.
-The Freshwater is the longest New Zealand river not to be located in either of the country's two main islands.
+It arises close to the island's northwestern point, from which it is separated by a ridge, and flows southeastward for 25 km before reaching the Paterson Inlet on the island's central east coast.
+The catchment includes much of the island's north, with tributaries on the southern slopes of Mount Anglem and the eastern slopes of the Ruggedy Mountain area.